ingowald/optix7course/README.md

-This example introduces how to create some Triangle Mesh Geometry (in this example, two simple, hardcoded, cubes), how to build an Acceleration structure over this "BuildInput", and how to trace rays against.
-To do this it also needs to introduce a simple camera model.
+This example introduces how to create some Triangle Mesh Geometry (in this example, two simple, hardcoded, cubes), how to build an Acceleration Structure over this "BuildInput", and how to trace rays against it.
+To do this we also need to introduce a simple camera model.

 ![First Triangle Mesh and Accel Struct](./example04_firstTriangleMesh/ex04.png)

 ## Example 5: First Shader Binding Table (SBT) Data

-The earlier examples *created* an SBT (they had to, else they couldn't have executed any OptiX launch); but didn't actually put any data into the SBT.
-This example introduces how to do that, by putting just some simple constant per-object color into the mesh's SBT entry.
+The earlier examples *created* an SBT (they had to, else they couldn't have executed any OptiX launch), but didn't actually put any data into the SBT.
+This example introduces how to do that, by putting just some simple constant per-object color into the mesh's SBT entry, then shading it based on the surface normal's angle to the view ray.

 ![First SBT Data](./example05_firstSBTData/ex05.png)